vg-lab/ViSimplDocs/source/04-Formats.rst

 ===============================
-ViSimpl & StackViz File Formats
+SimPart & StackViz File Formats
 ===============================

-This section specifies in detail the open formats used by ViSimpl and StackViz to read and store data, for information about how BlueConfig and HDF5 file formats store networks (called circuits) and activity data refer to the specifications of those formats.
+This section specifies in detail the open formats used by ViSimpl to read and store data, for information about how BlueConfig and HDF5 file formats store networks (called circuits) and activity data refer to the specifications of those formats.

-Both ViSimpl and StackViz work with a network definition with positions in space and spike activation information.
+Both SimPart and StackViz work with a network definition with positions in space and spike activation information.
 The network file specifies the 3D positions of the elements of the network and the activity file specifies the moment in time the each element has a spike ocurrence.

 ----------------
 CSV Network File